 Pieta House --- http://www.pieta.ie/

-Although Pieta House’s foundations lie in the care of those in suicidal or self-harm distress we are providing a more wide ranging suite of therapies to deal with the issues facing the Irish in New York.
+Although Pieta House’s foundations lie in the care of those in suicidal or self-harm distress we are providing a more wide-ranging suite of therapies to deal with the issues facing the Irish in New York.
 Our success is down to the pragmatic but empathetic approach we take to suicidal ideation, no matter the reason behind it and no matter the person.
-In New York this approach extends to the care that we give to all of our clients, no matter what issue is facing them.
-Through the successful delivery of our service as well as the implementation of our community programs such as Mind Our Men and Mind Ur Buddy Pieta House has played an important part of removing the taboo of suicide, and bringing it loudly to the global conversation.
+In New York, this approach extends to the care that we give to all of our clients, no matter what issue is facing them.
+The successful delivery of our service as well as the implementation of our community programs such as Mind Our Men and Mind Ur Buddy Pieta House has played an important part in removing the taboo of suicide and bringing it loudly to the global conversation.

 Tommy Brull Foundation --- http://tommybrullfoundation.org/